Written by Kate Hallewell

 Bank statements (for the last three months) showing income payments

-Application Process: How To Apply
+Application Process: How to apply

 Energy Company Obligation grants are available right now and we urge you to apply as soon as you can.
-Timing is key when it comes to grants, and even if you aren’t eligible, knowing when grants become available and understanding the application process can help ensure you take advantage of every opportunity.
+Timing is key when it comes to grants, and even if you aren’t eligible now, knowing when grants become available and understanding the application process can help ensure you take advantage of every opportunity.

 When it comes to making your application successful, there are some key considerations that can help you stand out from the competition and get your grant processed quickly.